create3000/x_ite/docs/_posts/custom-shaders.md

 ## Shaders and Shader Definition

 WebGL uses the GLSL language to write shaders that can be run across all browsers.
-With X_ITE you create your own shader using [ComposedShader](/x_ite/components/shaders/composedshader/) and [ShaderPart](/x_ite/components/shaders/shaderpart/) nodes and than attach the ComposedShader to the *shader* field of an [Appearance](/x_ite/components/shape/appearance/) node and that is a child's play with our [Sunrize](/sunrize/).
+With X_ITE you create your own shader using [ComposedShader](/x_ite/components/shaders/composedshader/) and [ShaderPart](/x_ite/components/shaders/shaderpart/) nodes and than attach the ComposedShader to the *shader* field of an [Appearance](/x_ite/components/shape/appearance/) node and that is a child's play with [Sunrize](/sunrize/).

 ### X3D